 Evaluate Your Equity

-Even if you hold a good amount of equity, you still need to prove that you’re financially stable enough to pay off your loan.
+Even if you hold a large amount of equity, you still need to prove that you’re financially stable enough to pay off your loan.
 The final terms of your loan will be set based on your ability to pay it back on time.

 Look Up Your Credit History